-Due to the Friends' support, the library is able to buy books, fund programs, and purchase materials needed to provide the
+Due to the Friends' support, the library is able to buy books, fund programs, and purchase materials needed to provide the continued variety.

 The Friends of the Fortuna Library is a nonprofit organization stating, “We are dedicated to supporting and enhancing Fortuna's Memorial Library.
 Our revenues derive from book sales, donations and member support.”
 The FFL also sponsor and support the Grandparents and Books program in addition to the summer reading program for children.

 FFL holds their meetings on the fourth Wednesday of the month at 9:30 a.m.
 You can find the meetings times, dates, and minutes posted in the library located at 753 14th Street in Fortuna.
 Friends of the Redwood Libraries have generously provided a web home for the group.
 FFL can be found at www.eurekafrl.